Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Introduction

-These studies provided valuable insight into preferential diffusion effects and the transition between flame propagation and autoignition under diluted conditions.
 However, existing DNS studies do not explicitly consider the coupled mixing of fuel, air, and hot combustion products, which is critical to represent the interactions between reacting and non-reacting streams in practical non-premixed environments.
 As a result, the influence of mixing intensity and scalar stratification on local combustion regimes under non-premixed MILD conditions has not yet been systematically analyzed.
 In this work, this is investigated using DNS of a temporally evolving mixing layer that involves three streams of fuel, air, and hot combustion products, considering their mixing process before ignition.
 A systematic parametric study is conducted by independently varying the fuel–air and hot products–air mixing to quantify their impact on the combustion regime evolution, with a focus on the balance between autoignition and deflagration modes.
-The analysis employs and combines the flame index (FI) with CEMA to characterize local combustion modes and provide both physical and modeling-relevant insights.
+The analysis employs and combines the flame index (FI) and the local equivalence ratio ($\phi$) with CEMA to characterize local combustion modes and provide both physical and modeling-relevant insights.
 The paper is structured as follows: Section~\ref{sec:setup} defines the DNS configuration and its relevant parameters.
 In Section~\ref{sec:results}, an analysis of the influence of mixing intensity on ignition behavior is provided.
-CEMA is then employed to characterize the distribution of combustion modes and, in combination with the flame index (FI), to characterize flame propagation, thereby discussing the associated modeling implications.
+CEMA is then employed to characterize the distribution of combustion modes and, in combination with FI and $\phi$, to characterize flame propagation, thereby discussing the associated modeling implications.
 Section~\ref{sec:conclusions} summarizes the main findings.